-Here, the parent ,ay be be overprotective and, to the young person, present the world as a dangerous place
+Here, the parent may have been over-protective and, to the young person, the world is presented as a dangerous place

 Most families identify the feelings that can be expressed, and those that are taboo.
 Thus, anger might be frowned on, but anxiety is OK.
-As an adult, it is possible to use anxiety as a ‘cover’ for anger?
-Therapy is there to explore the identify a wider range of our emotions and our responses to them.
+As an adult, it is possible to use anxiety as a ‘cover’ for anger.
+Therapy is there to identify and explore a wider range of our emotions, and our responses to them.

 Safe experiment: In the current public health crisis, there are numerous opportunities to suppress some feelings and give vent to others.
 What applies for you, now?
 Do you find it difficult to locate any feeling – maybe, a numbness, at best.
 Some families pretend not to have feelings at all.
 Can you take time with a trusted companion to consider how your family has been?
 Does the family ‘map’ help at all?
 If you do talk, take your time to slow down your actions just enough to to give labels to some feelings.
 There is a list/poster half way down the web-site page at:

-how do feel about the idea that it’s OK to get things wrong, even to mess up?
+1. how do feel about the idea that it’s OK to get things wrong, even to mess up?
 Possibly, not so good.
 Reflect on that feeling and explore what might be behind it.
 Then consider what small thing can be done to disconnect any past actions, from the present feelings?

 Don’t be close

 A child might pick up on a parent not wanting to be physically close to them and might feel rejected.
 A parent might not be interested in forming an emotional attachment with the child.
 So in order to protect themselves from the unbearable pain of feeling rejected, the child decides not to feel close with others.
 If you remember that the ultimate sanction in prison is solitary confinement, this can be a particularly cruel lifetime survival strategy.
-If someone is very overweight they might have a Don’t be close and a Don’t Feel working in collusion – one with another.
+If someone is overweight they might find messages about Don’t be close and a Don’t Feel working in collusion – one with another.